unalunsal/ML-for-Portfolio-Optimization/README.md

 # Machine Learning for Trading
 I will be posting seperate .py files for portfolio optimization by using Machine Learning with Python Scientific computing stack.
+Each file in this repository can be ran seperately.

 # sharpe_ratio.py
 Let`s start with very common way for stock selection which is Sharpe Ratio.